MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Requirements for using inventory

-To view inventory for your environment, the following requirements must be met:
+To view the inventory for your environment, the following requirements must be met:

 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later
 - A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business